 The American Cancer Society Hope Lodge® program can offer families a free place to stay when cancer treatment is given far from home.
 Contact us to find out if there’s a Hope Lodge location near your treatment center.

 Another option for adults or children with cancer is the Healthcare Hospitality Network.
 This group of nearly 200 non-profit organizations throughout the US provides free or low-cost family-centered lodging to families getting medical treatment far from home.
-You can call 1-800-542-9730 or check online at www.hhnetwork.org to see if there’s a location that works for you.
+You can check online at www.hhnetwork.org to see if there’s a location that works for you.

 Kids with cancer.
 Because childhood cancer is fairly rare, cancer treatment for kids often requires travel to a pediatric treatment center.
 Many of these centers have a Ronald McDonald House nearby.
 These houses provide low-cost or free housing for patients and their immediate families.
 They’re designed to offer a nice break for any family with a seriously ill child, not just those with limited funds.